What is Learning Support Funding and how does it work?

-LSF1 can be used to give the learner extra time with tutors, cover the costs of learning support software, implement reasonable adjustments and more.
+In order to support providers in that mission, the Government provides Learning Support Funding (LSF1) to eligible apprentices with identified learning difficulties and disabilities (LDD).
+LSF1 can be used to give different learners extra time with tutors, cover the costs of assistive software, implement reasonable adjustments and more.

 What is Learning Support Funding?

 The Government has set out rules and regulations for the funding of apprenticeships and adult education in the UK.

 Learning Support Funding (LSF1) is part of the Government’s provision to support learners with identified learning difficulties or disabilities.

 LSF1 is provided by the Education and Skills Funding Agency (ESFA) to help providers work more flexibly and support the identified needs of their learners.